mac-comp240/hw5_dynamic-arrays/README.md

-# What you are given

-You have a code file called `dynamic_array.c` that needs to be completed.
+# Dynamic Array Access and Efficiency

+For this assignment, you will practice the concepts of locality and cache organization through the use of large arrays.

+You must complete the code in `dynamic_array.c`.
 It can be made with the provided Makefile.
 It creates an executable named **dynamic** that can be run as follows:

     ./dynamic 16000000

-Note that we will be trying this code with very large array sizes so that we can see how much time it takes to create or manipulate the array.

-The overall goal is to complete the following steps so that your code will be able to create arrays of varying sizes and populate them with values as described and change them with other functions that you will write.
-Then you will be observing how well these functions perform.
-This will enable you to quantify some of the concepts we have been learning about locality of our programs and how the organization of cache creates better performing programs that have good locality.

-## What you will complete
+The number is a command line argument which specifies the size of the array your code will generate.

+## Problem Definition

+You will:

+* Finish the TODOs in `dynamic_array.c`
+* Run your code on arrays of various sizes
+* Identify the least efficient of the four functions in your C code

 There are several steps needed to get this code completed.
 You should be able to `make` after each step to ensure that your code is compiling.
-Note that making and running as you go along makes it easier to fix your mistakes as you go along.
+Note that making and running as you go along makes it easier to fix your mistakes.

 Each step described below is also a good point to commit and push your work to GitHub!

-### Set up your array in main
+### Steps

-As step 0, complete the code in main to create the dynamically allocated array named nums.
-Make to be sure it compiles; you can run, but times reported will be short to non-existent.
+0. In main, create the dynamically allocated array named `nums`.
+Check that it compiles.
+You can run your code, but times reported will be short to non-existent.

-1. Complete the function called populate as described in the code.
-Note that you will need to cast the integer index in your loop to a double before multiplying it by itself- you need to create doubles in the array. (make to be sure it compiles; you can run with a fairly large size and see how many milliseconds it takes to populate it)
+1. Complete the function called `populate` as described in the code.
+Note that you will need to cast the integer index in your loop to a double before multiplying it by itself--you need to fill the array with doubles.
+Compile and run and commit.

-2. Complete the function called square_roots as described in the code.
-Note for this step that the math.h library has a function called sqrt that you should use. (make and run again)
+2. Complete the function called `square_roots` as described in the code.
+Use the math.h library for this step.
+Compile and run and commit.

-3. Complete the function called test as described in the code. (make and run again)
+3. Complete the function called `test` as described in the code.
+Compile and run and commit.

-4. Complete the function called rand_update as described in the code.
-This one requires you to find out how to use the C function rand() to generate an integer between 0 and the size of the array - 1. (make and run again)
+4. Complete the function called `rand_update` as described in the code.
+This one requires you to use the C function rand() to generate an integer between 0 and the size of the array - 1.
+Compile and run and commit.

-5. Add the line of code in the end of main() needed to give the array nums back and effectively de-allocate it and take it off of the run-time heap.
+5. Add the line of code in the end of main() needed to give the array `nums` back and effectively de-allocate it and take it off of the run-time heap.

-## Study results and report
+Compile and run and commit.

+## Identify the inefficient function

+For this part of the assignment, please create a plain text file named `report.txt`, and submit it as part of your GitHub repository.

-Study the code in main to see how we can use a function from time.h called clock() to give a system wall clock time.
-We take a time before a particular section of code, then a time after it-- the difference, divided by a special constant from  time.h called CLOCKS_PER_SEC tells us how many seconds that section of code took.
+In `main`, we use a function from `time.h` called `clock()` to give a system wall clock time.
+We capture the time before and after a section of code, and use the difference divided by the constant `CLOCKS_PER_SEC` to determine how many seconds that section of code took to run.

-Try running your program on varying sizes of your array from 16000000 (sixteen million) elements to 60000000 (sixty million).
-These are sizes which should give times that are over a millisecond, except for the malloc, which is quite fast.
+Run your program on varying size arrays, ranging from 16000000 to 60000000.
+These should give times over one millisecond, excepting the call to `malloc`, which is fast.

-{Submit Answer!|assessment}(free-text-1693658693)
+* Which function in `dynamic_arrays.c` takes the longest time to run?
+Explain why this is the case.
+Your answer can be just a few sentences long.

 ## Grading criteria

 1. Good coding practice applies in regard to a header comment in the file for this program with your name in it, proper indenting, and readability.
 2. Your functions should work correctly as described.
-3. You answer the question above correctly.
+3. You answer the question above correctly in a file named `report.txt`.